Repentz/qb-target-to-ox-target/README.md

 - Gangs
 - Multiple options arrays
 - job and gang ranks
-- converts width/length to size vec3 ( DEFAULT VALUE OF 3.5 SET TO WIDTH YOU WILL HAVE TO CHANGE THIS YOURSELF )
+- converts width/length to size vec3 ( **DEFAULT VALUE OF 3.5 SET TO THIRD VALUE YOU WILL HAVE TO CHANGE THIS YOURSELF** )

 - if event = "qb-shops:247clerk", then its deleted -> it becomes:
 onSelect = function()